 Among the many considerations, the question of whether to check a nanny’s credit report or credit score often arises.

-In this video, let’s discuss the pros and cons of such a practice and explore the potential benefits and ethical implications for families seeking to make an informed decision.
+Below, we discuss the pros and cons of such a practice and explore the potential benefits and ethical implications for families seeking to make an informed decision.

 The Pros: